Punjab Chief Minister Bhagwant Mann To Expand Cabinet On Monday

 In May, Health Minister Vijay Singla was sacked from the state cabinet over graft charges.

-The Aam Aadmi Party had stormed to power by bagging 92 seats in the 117-member Punjab Vidhan Sabha during the state assembly polls.
+The Aam Aadmi Party had stormed to power in Punjab by bagging 92 seats out of a total of 117.

 (This story has not been edited by NDTV staff and is auto-generated from a syndicated feed.)